706245/slovenia/README.md

-Welcome to the Slovenia EUROS website.
+Welcome to the Slovenia EUROS static website.
 Made using Html, CSS and Flask(Python)